-1. Suit Between Named Insureds
+1. Suits Between Named Insureds

-Property Damage Exclusion
+Property Damage Exclusion Applied Separately

-If the policy didn't apply separately to each named insured, the property damage exclusion cited above might eliminate coverage for the claim against Jones Manufacturing.
-Fortunately, the exclusion is considered separately for each named insured.
-When the property damage (loss of use of the creamery's property (the ice cream store).
-Jones Manufacturing does not own or occupy the property (ice cream store) that is the basis of the claim.
-Thus, the exclusion does not apply, and its claim against the manufacturer should be covered.
+The Separation of Insureds clause ensures that exclusions are applied separately to each named insured.
+The lawsuit seeks damages for the loss of use of the creamery's property (the ice cream store).
+Jones Manufacturing does not own or occupy the store that is the basis of the claim.
+Thus, the property damage exclusion does not apply, and the creamery's claim against the manufacturer should be covered.

 2. Suits Between Insureds

 Paragraph Two of the Separation of Insureds provision applies to suits between insureds.
 It states that the policy applies separately to each insured that is the subject of a claim or suit.
 This provision ensures that if Insured A sues Insured B, the policy will apply to Insured B as if Insured A did not exist.
 That is, an exclusion that applies to Insured A won't automatically apply to Insured B as well.
 If the policy did not apply separately to B, exclusions that are relevant to A might eliminate any coverage for B. The following scenario demonstrates why this provision is important.

 Employers Liability Exclusion